-Along the stunning Sonoma coastline, an expansive and exquisite park has been created by the state of California.
-Dedicated to the preservation of this unique environment, the Sonoma Coast Park offers a wide variety of activities for families, couples, and seniors.
+Along the stunning Sonoma coastline, an expansive and exquisite park has been created by California.
+Dedicated to preserving this unique environment, Sonoma Coast State Park offers a wide variety of activities for families, couples, and seniors.

-Bodega Bay is a haven for pelagic marine birds, and the shorebirds that feed and breed in the shallows along the beach.
-Tidal pools teem with tiny life forms, and nobody is ever too old to be a beachcomber!
+Bodega Bay is a haven for pelagic marine birds and shorebirds that feed and breed in the shallows along the beach.
+Tidal pools teem with tiny life forms, and nobody is ever too old to be a beachcomber.
 Eco-tourism adventures include guided walks, bike tours, and open water kayak excursions.